Vue File Picker

 You can also use our Node SDK to create a session.

-yarn add @apideck/node
+yarn add @apideck/unify

 Below is an example of creating a Serverless Function to create a session inside a Next.js project: